Persons recovering from addiction to drugs and/or alcohol are considered to be disabled under state and federal law.

 Do I need a reservation to use a picnic shelter at a city park?

 Yes.
 If you want the shelter reserved exclusively for your use, you must come to City Hall, Parks & Community Services Department, third floor to make a reservation.
 Fees vary depending on the number of guests and whether you are a Costa Mesa resident.
-A deposit is also required for petting zoos, pony rides, other animal attractions, caterers and vendors.
+A deposit is also required for petting zoos, pony rides, other animal attractions, caterers and vendors, and large park rentals.
 For additional information, call (714) 754-5300.

 How do I contact a Parks and Recreation commissioner?